Symptoms

 Possible problems or causes

-Broken motor mounts or brackets
+Broken motor mounts

-Common problem in Chrysler fwd vehicles due to the design of the mounting system
+Common problem in Chrysler fwd vehicles due to the design of the mounting

 Damage from accidents or wrecks